Factlink/annotator-paragraph-icons/README.md

 - Fast -- optimised distinct descendants algorithm and batch rendering of icons.

 ## TODO
-- On mobile the interface doesn't work well currently, though that should be relatively easy to fix.
 - No complete separation of scripts from host page yet.
 Ideally both the paragraph icons and Annotator.js itself would be loaded in a [jail iframe](https://github.com/Factlink/js-library/blob/825adb0548af92fc21d6f22b2deb9ec768a4a3f2/app/js/loader/loader_common.coffee) to further isolate scripts.
-- Refreshing when page content changes.
+- Refreshing when page content changes (contact me if you need this, I'd be happy to spend some time implementing this -- @JanPaul123).

 ## Development
 ```bash